tlevine/www.thomaslevine.com/content/!/dumptruck-0.0.3/index.md

 ### RowId
 `dt.insert` returns the
 the [rowid](http://www.sqlite.org/lang_createtable.html#rowid)
-of the last row inserted row of the last row being inserted.
+or rowids of the inserted row or rows.

 ## scraperwiki_local